 Tuition for the first enrollment period of the program selected is due at the first session of each module unless alternative arrangements are made with the Financial Aid and Fiscal Department.
 Payment may be made with cash, check, credit card, or money order payable to NPCollege.
-Tuition payments can be made online on the college website through the student portal (https://npcollege.edu) or in person at the Fiscal Office during regular office hours or before the due date.
+Please contact the Fiscal department during regular office hours or before the due date to make tutittion payments.
 Checks returned for non-sufficient funds will be issued a \$40 processing fee.
 If tuition payments by check are returned more than once for non-sufficient funds during the term of the enrollment agreement, all future payments must be paid in cash or by money order.